Shao-RMSGAL/AMCSET/README.md

 - (Required) Sections marked as Required are features that should be an inherent part of the program -- they cannot be controlled by the user.
 They are inherent program behavior that should be the only behavior of the program, with no option to disable it.
 - (Option) Sections marked as Option are features that can be toggled by the user.
 These are optional features that are not critical to the program's function.
 - (Development) These are  codebase features that should be implemented to make development go by more smoothly.
 They do not affect the final program's behavior, only the development process.

+### Add Planned Features and Issues to GitHub

+While this file tracks planned features, they should also be added to the [GitHub](https://github.com/Shao-RMSGAL/eSRIM/issues) page as issues.
+Similarly, issues should also be added to GitHub.

 ### Signal Handling (Required)